Serkan Şahin: Career

 Basel joined the 2009–10 UEFA Europa League in the second qualifying round. Şahin scored his first goal for his team in the home game in the St. Jakob-Park, the first leg of this qualifier on 16 July 2009.
-His long distance left footed shot was the first goal of the match as Basel won 3–0 against Andoran club Santa Coloma.
+His long distance left footed shot was the first goal of the match as Basel won 3–0 against Andorran club Santa Coloma.
 Basel advanced to the group stage, in which despite winning three of the six games the ended in third position and were eliminated.
 They finished four points behind group winners Roma and one behind Fulham, against whom they lost 3–2 in the last game of the stage. Şahin had 5 appearances in 12 European games.
 At the end of the 2009–10 season he won the Double with his club.
 They won the League Championship title with 3 points advantage over second placed Young Boys.
 In the Swiss Cup via SC Cham, FC Le Mont, Zürich, FC Biel-Bienne and in the semi-final SC Kriens, Basel advanced to the final, and winning this 6–0 against Lausanne-Sport they won the competition.

 In the off-season Şahin received an offer from Turkey and he decided on a move.
 During his time with the first team Şahin played a total of 55 games for Basel scoring that one goal.
 15 of these games were in the Swiss Super League, two in the Swiss Cup, five in the Europa League and 33 were friendly games.